cathiele/homeassistant-goecharger/README.md

 - set charge limit in kWh (0.1 kWh steps)
 - set max current for charging in ampere (6-32A)
 - set absolute maximum current for charging (max can not be set higher than "absolute max")
-- no cloud connection to needed to control the charger - only local ip-access needed.
+- no cloud connection needed to control the charger - only local ip-access needed.

 # Warning: WIP - Breaking changes possible
-This is the first version of the Integration so there are still breaking chnages possible.
+This is the first version of the Integration so there are still breaking changes possible.

 # Installation